-- On the Communication Configuration form, you can turn off ICMP and/or SNMP communication at different levels: globally, for communication regions, or for specific hostnames or IP addresses.
-For information about the impacts of disabling one or both of these protocols, see Polling Protocols on page 47. - On the Discovery Configuration form, you can set up an auto-discovery rule that instructs NNMi to never gather hints from certain IP addresses or SNMP system object IDs.
-Nodes matching the criteria still appear on the map and in the database, but spiral discovery does not extend to the neighboring devices beyond those IP addresses or object types. - On the Discovery Configuration form, you can set up an auto-discovery rule that instructs NNMi to exclude certain IP address ranges and/or specific IP addresses from the database.
+- On the Communication Configuration form, you can turn off ICMP communication, SNMP communication, or both at different levels: globally, for communication regions, or for specific hostnames or IP addresses.
+For information about the impacts of disabling one or both of these protocols, see Polling Protocols on page 51. - On the Discovery Configuration form, you can set up an auto-discovery rule that instructs NNMi to never gather hints from certain IP addresses or SNMP system object IDs.
+Nodes matching the criteria still appear on the map and in the database, but spiral discovery does not extend to the neighboring devices beyond those IP addresses or object types. - On the Discovery Configuration form, you can set up an auto-discovery rule that instructs NNMi to exclude specific IP address ranges, IP addresses, or both from the database.
 Spiral discovery does not display those addresses on any node's list of addresses or use those addresses when establishing connections between devices, so NNMi never monitors the health of those addresses.